UC-Davis-molecular-computing/scadnano/README.md

 Setting length to a positive integer converts to a loopout and setting a length of 0 converts a loopout to a crossover.

+## Side view menu

+* **Group:**
+  This displays the current groups.
+Although all helices are displayed at once in the main view, in the side view, only one group is displayed at a time.
+Using this menu one can switch which group is displayed.
+These options are also available:

+  * **adjust current group:**
+  Adjusts properties of the current group (e.g., grid or pitch angle)

+  * **new group:**
+  Creates a new group.

+  * **remove current group:**
+  Removes the current group.

+* **Grid:**
+  The grid type can be changed to any of:

+  * square
+  * honeycomb
+  * hex
+  * none

+  When converting between them, existing helices are preserved.
+Converting between square, honeycomb, and hex preserves the integer grid coordinate, but because these each interpret those coordinates differently, the helices will move their absolute position.
+In contrast, when converting between the three grids and none, the absolute location is preserved as best in can be.
+Converting from a grid to none simply translates the integer grid coordinate to the real-valued position (in nanometers) it represents.
+Converting from none to a grid moves the helix to the closest grid location, so it may move some helices if they are not perfectly positioned on a grid coordinate.

 ## Menu

+This refers to the menu at the top of the whole app.
+At the top of the side view, there is a *side view menu*, described below.

 * File
   * **Load example:** Some pre-made example designs can be loaded.